top of page

 Source: The Guardian

-15. Formica
+14. Formica

 Laminate tables may feel like a thing of the past, but this retro brand that dates back to 1913 is just as relevant today.
-Made popular in the 1950s, Formica tables are crafted from chrome metal plated framing and topped with bright colors and/or patterns —and are still circulating today.
+Made popular in the 1950s, Formica tables are crafted from chrome metal plated framing and topped with bright colors and/or patterns—and are still circulating today.
 It’s a proper vintage gem if sold with the matching chairs.

 As home renovation trends come and go, Formica is still an enduring product and brand that has evolved with the times.
 Their minimalist branding represents dependability and longevity.
-Here’s a style guide example that is a timeless classic and proof that brand consistency really is key.
+Here’s a style guide example that is a timeless classic and proof that brand consistency is key.

 Check out the full Formica brand style guide.

-16. South Australian Wine Festival
+15. South Australian Wine Festival

 In the wake of the Australian bushfires of 2020, and COVID-19, South Australia’s wine industry was left reeling.
-In order to boost tourism and the surrounding economy, the South Australian Tourism Commission attempted to make 2021 the “Year of South Australian Wine”.
+In order to boost tourism and the surrounding economy, the South Australian Tourism Commission attempted to make 2021 the “Year of South Australian Wine."

 They cleverly designed their brand identity, with strong assets artfully laid out in their brand style guide.
-From merchandise including stickers, aprons and wine glasses to full-scale pull up banners, the visual language is consistently long en bouche, and has us dreaming of the region.
+From merchandise including stickers, aprons and wine glasses to full-scale pull-up banners, the visual language is consistently long en bouche and has us dreaming of the region.

 South Australia Wine brand style guide example

-17. Casper
+16. Casper

 The mattress-in-a-box industry has now become the norm, with multiple brands offering air-sealed beds that are delivered directly to a customer’s home.
-One of the trailblazers of the industry is Casper, who jump started the trend back in 2014.
-Starting out as an exclusive ecommerce business following a direct-to-consumer (DTC) model, Casper needed to create a strong brand identity to get prospective customers' attention.
+One of the trailblazers of the industry is Casper, who jump-started the trend back in 2014.
+Starting out as an exclusive eCommerce business following a direct-to-consumer (DTC) model, Casper needed to create a strong brand identity to get prospective customers' attention.

 Using a friendly, almost conversational tone through their copy, Casper immediately set the stage for who they are, and exactly what they are about.
 Casper is a great style guide example that shows the importance of a continuous brand experience.